adj59-dev/adj59-dev.github.io/_posts/2025-07-15-reading-nielsen-and-chuang:-chapter-1.md

 ---
 title: "Reading Nielsen and Chuang: Chapter 1"
-description: "Notes and worked exercises for QCQI Chapter 1: introduction and overview."
+description: "Notes and exercise solutions for QCQI Chapter 1: introduction and overview."
 categories:
   - Quantum Computation and Quantum Information
 tags: